Croatia's accession to the European Union on 1 July 2013 marks another milestone in completing the construction of the EU.

-Please see below information provided by Croatia in both Croatian and English on EU legislation in the field of judicial cooperation in civil matters:
+Please see below the information provided by Croatia on EU legislation in the field of judicial cooperation in civil matters covering the following areas:

 Please also note that a certain number of regulations in the field of civil justice have been amended by Council Regulation (EU) No 517/2013 of 13 May 2013 due to the accession of Croatia.

 This page is maintained by the European Commission.
 The information on this page does not necessarily reflect the official position of the European Commission.
 The Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice with regard to copyright rules for European pages.